| Activities

 and Head of the European Commission Delegation in Canada.
 It was held on April

 7th 2005.
-Read the text.
+Read the text. * The case law of

 the European Court of Human Rights: International Law or European Public